Written by Peter Turgoose

 Contact ON THE MARK to learn more about how operational effectiveness, efficiency and excellence impact your organization.

-On The Mark’s experience and passion for collaborative business transformation is supported by pragmatism, systems thinking, and a belief in people that’s unparalleled.
+Peter Turgoose is a Senior Consultant at OTM.
+ON THE MARK’s experience and passion for collaborative business transformation is supported by pragmatism, systems thinking, and a belief in people that’s unparalleled.
 OTM has been in business for 35 years and is a global leader in organization design consulting.